 Start by carefully measuring the area where the countertop will be installed.
-Most countertops have a standard depth of 25-inches; however, your cabinet may be slightly taller or shorter.
-Make sure to measure along the outside frame of the cabinet.
+Most countertops have a standard depth of 25-inches, but your cabinets may be slightly taller or shorter.
+Make sure to measure down the outside frame of the cabinet.

 Continue measuring the entire area to determine how many tiles the job will require.
 If you are not sure how to calculate the number of tiles, consult a flooring expert at a large hardware store.